- Home

 This slow cooker harissa chicken and chickpea stew from The Batch Lady combines chickpeas and chicken for a high-protein, filling meal – and the addition of harissa makes everything even more flavoursome.

-Harissa is a North African chilli paste made from roasted peppers, spices (such as garlic paste, caraway seeds, coriander seeds, and cumin), and olive oil, so it’s wonderfully flavoursome.
+Harissa is a North African chilli paste made from roasted peppers, spices (such as garlic paste, caraway seeds, coriander seeds, and cumin), and olive oil, so it’s wonderfully tasty.

-Simply tip your ingredients into your slow cooker and cook for around five hours on a low heat, or three hours on a high heat.
+Simply put your ingredients into your slow cooker and cook for around five hours on low heat (or three hours on high heat).
 Serve over couscous, quinoa, or bulgur wheat, and add a dollop of yoghurt and some fresh chilli and coriander on top.

 7. Lamb stew

-This slow cooker lamb stew from BBC Good Food suggests using cheap cuts of lamb, like middle neck or scrag (it’s best to ask at your local butchers if you’re not sure what cut to go for).
-Then, use other cheap yet wholesome ingredients to fill out the dish, such as pearl barley, potatoes, carrots, leeks, and onions.
+This slow cooker lamb stew recipe from BBC Good Food suggests using cheap cuts of lamb, like middle neck or scrag (it’s best to ask your local butcher if you’re unsure which cut to buy).
+Then, you can use other affordable yet wholesome ingredients to fill out the dish, such as pearl barley, potatoes, carrots, leeks, and onions.

-Slow cooking this dish creates a delicious natural cooking liquor, so serve with some crusty bread to make sure you can mop up every last drop.
+Slow cooking this dish creates a delicious natural cooking liquor, so serve it with some crusty bread to mop up every last drop.

 8. Spicy spaghetti with garlic mushrooms

-For many people, spaghetti is an easy go-to dish when you’re hungry and want something quick and tasty.
+For many of us, spaghetti is a go-to dish when we’re hungry and looking for something quick and tasty.

-While slow cookers might be best known for their ability to cook delicious stews, casseroles, and curries, their magic can make the perfect pasta sauce too.
+While slow cookers might be best known for their ability to make delicious stews, casseroles, and curries, their magic can make the perfect pasta sauce, too.

-Just before you’re ready to eat, cook your pasta, chop your parsley, and when the spaghetti is done, mix it into the rich mushroom mix.
-This is a flavoursome and comforting dish that’s low in fat, vegetarian, and incredibly easy to whip up.
+Just before you’re ready to eat, cook your pasta, chop your parsley, and when the spaghetti is done, add it to the rich mushroom mix.
+This flavoursome and comforting dish is low-fat, vegetarian, and very easy to whip up.

 9. Chicken casserole